linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

 <class 'bool'>
 {{< /output >}}

 The Python `bool` function lets programmers evaluate any variable, expression, or object as a Boolean value.
 This function always returns `True` or `False`.
 Python uses its own set of rules to determine the truth value of a variable.
 Some of the less obvious rules guiding whether something is `True` or `False` are as follows.
-Consult the [*Python documentation for the bool function*](https://docs.python.org/3/library/functions.html#bool) for more information.
+Consult the [Python documentation for the bool function](https://docs.python.org/3/library/functions.html#bool) for more information.

 *   A positive or negative integer or real number of any size is always `True`.
 The values `0` and `0.0` are `False`.
 *   Rounding errors resulting from mathematical operations on real numbers can cause confusing or misleading results.
 Even if the variable "should" be zero, rounding operations could mean it holds a very small non-zero value.
-This would evaluate to `True`.
+This would evaluate as `True`.
 *   An empty string, list, set, or dictionary evaluates to `False`.
 Non-empty strings or data structures are `True`.
 *   The special Python value `None` is `False`.
 *   The special numbers `inf`, `-inf`, and `NaN` (for undefined or non-representable values) are all `True`.